 By extending a source to a long block length (i.e. encoding a sequence of messages rather than individual messages), all sources will start to resemble maximum entropy sources, which have uniform probability over all messages.
 This happens either because: 1) individual messages are already coming from a maximum entropy source, and this will remain true at any block length.
 2) Redundant sources will produce equally probable typical sequences (discussed in Section \ref{typicality_sec}) onto which nearly all of the probability mass will concentrate, and non-typical sequences can be ignored because they contain vanishingly small probability.
 Thus, a redundant source, when extended, behaves like a maximum entropy source over a smaller number of possible messages (the typical set).

-A similarly uniformity arises when a noisy channel is extended: both the noisiness of each channel input and the overlap of its outputs with other channel inputs (assuming a uniform input distribution) become the same for all inputs.
+A similar uniformity arises when a noisy channel is extended: both the noise level at each input's output and the overlap of different inputs' outputs (assuming a uniform input distribution) become the same for all inputs.
 The noisiness of a channel input $x$ is measured by its point-wise conditional entropy $H(\yrv \mid x)$.
-A noiseless input would have a value of $0$, and noisy inputs have positive values.
+An input with noiseless outputs would have a value of $0$, and inputs with noisy outputs have positive values.
 By looking at the distribution of point-wise conditional entropies for each channel input, we can assess how heterogeneous the channel inputs are in terms of their noisiness \figref{extended_noisy_channel_cond_entropy_fig}.
-The absolute noise level will always increase as we make extended noisy channels with longer block lengths, but the relative amount of noise in each input becomes increasingly close to the block length $N$ times the average noisiness of the non-extended channel, $H(\yrv \mid \xrv)$.
-This is a consequence of the Central Limit Theorem, as shown in Appendix \ref{ext_channel_proof}.
+The absolute noise level will always increase as we make extended noisy channels with longer block lengths, but the relative amount of noise at each input's output becomes increasingly close to the block length $N$ times the average noisiness of the non-extended channel, $H(\yrv \mid \xrv)$.
+This is a consequence of the Law of Large Numbers, as shown in Appendix \ref{ext_channel_proof}.

-In addition to this uniformity in the noise level of different channel inputs, the overlap of different channel inputs becomes uniform as block length increases.
-Mathematically, this means that $H(x \mid \yrv)$ tends toward the same value for all choices of $x$.
-Like the increasing uniformity of noise for each channel input in the previous paragraph, this phenomenon is a consequence of the Law of Large Numbers and can be shown mathematically with a proof similar to that in Appendix \ref{ext_channel_proof}.
-The only difference is that unlike the noise of different inputs, the overlap of different inputs requires knowledge of the joint distribution $\prob{\xrv, \yrv}$.
-It thus depends on a particular choice of input distribution, since $\prob{\xrv, \yrv} = \prob{\yrv \mid \xrv}\prob{\xrv}$.
-However, since we know that all sources will produce equally probable messages as $N \rightarrow \infty$, we can simply assume that $\prob{\xrv}$ is uniform.
-This means that the matrix $\mathbf{P}_{\xrv, \yrv}$ is equal to $\mathbf{P}_{\yrv \mid \xrv}$ multiplied by a scalar constant.